wessenstam/docker101_bootcamp/day6/day6.rst

 .. figure:: images/20.png

 John reads that the **docker node ls** command can not be run on a node.
-As he wants to test whatever is possible to make sure what he reads is right he runs that command **docker node ls**, on one of the nodes and gets the error message as described in what he read…
+As he wants to test whatever is possible to make sure what he reads is right he runs that command **docker node ls**, on one of the nodes and gets the error message as described in what he read...

 .. figure:: images/21.png